Invergordon Cruise Port Guide: 6 Unmissable Highlights for Your Visit

 How to Get from the Port of Invergordon to Inverness?

 • Inverness is located 25 miles south of Invergordon cruise port, and the ride takes around 30 minutes.
-The easiest way to here is by taxi.
+The easiest, yet most expensive way to get here is by taxi.

-• Cruise lines also offer guided tours of Inverness with stops at the main attractions or convenient bus transfers that include a knowledgeable escort that will provide city maps and useful tips for your “On Your Own” exploration.
+• Both cruise lines and independent tour operators offer guided tours of Inverness with stops at the main attractions or convenient bus transfers that include a knowledgeable escort that will provide city maps and useful tips for your “On Your Own” exploration.
 Escorts will set a specific meeting time and location for your return trip to the Invergordon cruise port.
-Alternatively, you can go for a cheaper option and book a tour with an independent tour operator.
+Check out Inverness tours and activities

 • There are trains available from Invergordon to Inverness and the journey takes 55 minutes.